Perry Jones: Return to Iowa (2016)

 On November 15, 2016, Jones was re-acquired by the Iowa Energy.

 Bursaspor (2019–2021)

-On August 28, 2019, he has signed with Bursaspor of the Turkish Super League.
+On August 28, 2019, Jones signed with Bursaspor of the Turkish Super League.

 s.Oliver Würzburg (2021)

 On January 29, 2021, s.Oliver Würzburg of the Basketball Bundesliga (BBL) announced the signing of Jones.

 Windy City Bulls (2022)

 On January 2, 2022, Jones cleared waivers and was acquired by the Windy City Bulls via the available player pool.
-He was then later waived by the Windy City Bulls on February 23, 2022.
+He was then later waived on February 23.

 Taipei Fubon Braves (2022–2023)

 On April 3, 2022, Jones signed with the Taipei Fubon Braves of Taiwanese P. League+.

-Taipei Fubon Braves (2023–present)
+TaiwanBeer HeroBears (2023)

 On January 6, 2023, Jones signed with the TaiwanBeer HeroBears of the T1 League.

+Kaohsiung Aquas (2023–2024)

+On August 11, 2023, Jones signed with the Kaohsiung Aquas of the T1 League.

+Spartans Distrito Capital (2024)

+On May 26, 2024, Jones signed with the Spartans Distrito Capital of the Superliga Profesional de Baloncesto (SPB).

+Big3 (2019–present)

+Jones has been a regular in the Big3 basketball league.
+In 2019, he was named co-captain of the Enemies, becoming the youngest captain in league history.
+Currently, Jones plays for 3's Company alongside Mario Chalmers and Michael Beasley.